 Rogers attracted interest from several NFL teams and signed with the San Francisco 49ers in 2016.

-But he tore a knee ligament in training camp that year and never played a snap for the 49ers, who released him a year later.
+But he tore his anterior cruciate ligament in training camp that year and never played a snap for the 49ers, who released him a year later.

-The six-foot-three, 210-pound receiver boasted a vertical of about 90 centimetres and won a lot of jump-ball catches for the Stampeders.
+The six-foot-three, 210-pound receiver boasted a vertical of about 90 centimetres and won a lot of jump-ball catches for the Stampeders in 2015.

-Rogers won a Grey Cup with Calgary in 2014 and was named to the league’s all-star team the following season.
+He was named to the CFL all-star team the following season.